-He was appointed in 2017 as the Assistant Manager for Nuclear Material Stabilization for the U.S. Department of Energy (DOE) Savannah River Operations Office (SR) at the Savannah River Site (SRS) in Aiken, South Carolina.
-He is responsible for providing overall leadership and direction of activities related to the receipt, storage, stabilization, and disposition of nuclear materials, spent nuclear fuel, by-products, and activities associated with the Savannah River National Laboratory and multiple Savannah River Site analytical laboratories.
+Prior to his appointment to Manager of the Environmental Management Los Alamos Field Office in August 2021, Michael A. Mikolanis served as Assistant Manager for Nuclear Material Stabilization at the Savannah River Site (SRS) for four years.
+In this capacity, he was responsible for providing overall leadership and direction of activities related to the receipt, storage, stabilization, and disposition of nuclear materials, spent nuclear fuel, by-products, and activities associated with the Savannah River National Laboratory and multiple SRS analytical laboratories.

-Mr. Mikolanis holds a Bachelor of Science in Nuclear Engineering from Purdue University and a Master of Science in Environmental Engineering from the Georgia Institute of Technology.
-He obtained a professional engineering license in the state of Maryland.
+As part of Michael’s vast 37 years of experience, he held leadership positions with Bechtel Power Corporation and the U.S. Navy.
+Michael holds a Bachelor of Science in Nuclear Engineering from Purdue University and a Master of Science in Environmental Engineering from the Georgia Institute of Technology.
+Michael is a professional engineer, licensed in the state of Maryland.